Editorial

 Ernie Fletcher, Governor of KY, and newly elected Chair of Southern States Energy Board, also talked about the shortage of workers in the coal industry.

 As Governor of one of this Nation's largest coal states we know first hand that young people are not entering the mining industry in numbers large enough to keep up with the demands for coal, because mining is viewed as an industry with limited career options.
 The average age of Kentucky's coal mining work force today is 48, indicating that the industry will need to replace a large majority of its workforce in the near future.
-This is true not only in KY but in the rest of the southern region as well as the entire Nation.
+This is true not only in

 Governor Fletcher also talked about Southern States Energy Board being an advocate for new and innovative clean coal technologies that will permit us to use this vast resource far into the future.